WillTherrien/Maitrise/README.md

 ---
 ## Simulation

 - `create_sim_database.py` code creates a database in an Excel file with 16 500 points with different combinations of manoeuvers and environments with their simulated outcome using a dynamic bicycle simulator.
+The excel file is saved in the **sim_database** folder.
 - `plot_sim.py` code can plot the simulated trajectory of a specific car doing a specific manoeuver in a given environment.

+## Images

+This folder contains the images used in this README file.